 - 1. Complete General Admission Requirements for Coahoma Community College. - 2.
 Completed CCC Practical Nursing application printed from www.Coahomacc.edu -Click on Health Sciences then Practical Nursing. - 3.
-Documentation of the Accuplacer Test taken at Coahoma Community College or an ACT.
-Accuplacer or ACT requires a minimum composite of 16 with a 14 in both reading and math. - 4.
+Documentation of an ACT.
+ACT requires a minimum composite of 17 with a 14 in both reading and math. - 4.
 Two letters of recommendation. - 5.
 Complete a pre-entrance exam. - 6.
-Signed nursing program performance standards for admission and progression. - 7.
-Signed drug policy understanding. - 8.
+Must have a minimum 2.0 grade point average for all college courses taken. - 7.
+Signed nursing program performance standards for admission and progression. - 8.
+Signed drug policy understanding. - 9.
 Once accepted into the program, the following documents are required to be submitted to Health Sciences: - Physical examination according to specified form included in the acceptance letter. - Evidence of two (2) MMRs - Varicella (chickenpox) immunization completed or started or varicella (chick- pox) blood titer.
-Declaration of having varicella (chickpox) will not be accepted. - Hepatitis B (3) vaccinations, or hepatitis titer (positive laboratory result), or declination of Hepatits B (PN form must be used to decline Hepatitis). - Current adult tetanus shot within 10 years. - Two step TB skin test.
+Declaration of having varicella (chickpox) will not be accepted. - Hepatitis B (3) vaccinations, or hepatitis titer (positive laboratory result), or declination of Hepatitis B (PN form must be used to decline Hepatitis). - Current adult tetanus shot within 10 years. - Two step TB skin test.
 (Step 1: The student will receive a TB skin test, and it will be read.
-Step 2: As directed by the clinic, the student will return to receive another TB skin test, and it will be read).
-If the student is a healthcare worker, such as a CAN, and has been given a 2 Step TB skin test in the past, documentation of the past 2 Step TB skin test must be submitted with a current TB skin test. - CPR certification from American Heart Association for health care providers which is current for 2 years.
+Step 2: As directed by the clinic, the student will return to receive another TB skin test, and

+- it will be read). - CPR certification from American Heart Association for health care providers which is current for 2 years.
 This must be maintained until graduation. - Copy of picture ID. - Criminal background check will be scheduled by Health Sciences. - Drug screen will be scheduled by Health Sciences.